fluxcd/website/content/en/flux/guides/mozilla-sops.md

 ## Encrypting secrets using various cloud providers

-When using AWS/GCP KMS or Azure Keyvault, you don't have to include the gpg `secretRef` under `spec.provider` (you can skip the `--decryption-secret` flag when running `flux create kustomization`), instead you'll have to bind an IAM Role with access to the KMS keys to the `kustomize-controller` service account of the `flux-system` namespace for
+When using AWS/GCP KMS, you don't have to include the gpg `secretRef` under `spec.provider` (you can skip the `--decryption-secret` flag when running `flux create kustomization`), instead you'll have to bind an IAM Role with access to the KMS keys to the `kustomize-controller` service account of the `flux-system` namespace for